apparena/docs/docs/api/040-apps.rst

     Required:

-    :data string name:          Name of the company
+    :string name:          Name of the company
-    :data integer templateId:   The Template ID this App is connected to
+    :integer templateId:   The Template ID this App is connected to
-    :data string lang:          A language code_.
+    :string lang:          A language code_.
 Syntax: de_DE for Germany, de_AT for Austrian german

 .. _code: http://en.wikipedia.org/wiki/ISO3166-1alpha-2